contributte/console/.docs/README.md

 ### Lazy-loading

-From version 3.4 of Symfony\Console uses command lazy-loading.
-This extension fully supports this feature and you can enable it in NEON file.
+From version 3.4 `Symfony\Console` uses command lazy-loading.
+This extension fully supports this feature and you can enable it in the NEON file.

 ```yaml
 console:
     lazy: true
 ```

-From this point, all commands are instanced only if needed.
-Don't forget, that listing all commands will instance all of them.
+From this point forward, all commands are instantiated only if needed.
+Don't forget that listing all commands will instantiate them all.

 How to define command names?
-Define `$defaultName` in command or via `console.command` tag on the service.
+Define `$defaultName` in the command or via the `console.command` tag on the service.

 ```php
 use Symfony\Component\Console\Command\Command;